ghzb/gym-TAIL/README.md

 ## How to use
 1. Download repo
-2. Place folder where needed
+1. Place folder where needed
+1. Replace gym_TAIL/envs/TAIL_env.py with your own.
+1. In another project run `pip install -e /path/to/gym-TAIL`
-3. Import package
+1. Import package
-4. Use environment
+1. Use environment

 ## Example usage
 ```python